all890/xo_game_android/README.md

    - 9x9 (6 in row)
    - 10x10 (6 in row)
 3. On AI mode, player will play with an AI (Artificial Intelligence) which only available in the 3x3 board size.
 4. Players can check the game history from see game details history choice and can watch the replay of the game directly on the screen.
+This use case used SQLite database to collect all game histories.

 ### Win Checking Algorithm
 As we know, tic tac toe always has horizontal, vertical and diagonal winning forms.
 So I will bring you to figure out how my code check winning as I said